-- Those unable to wear a face covering due to a medical condition will be directed to Disability Support Services (DSR).
+- Those unable to wear a face covering due to a medical condition should contact Disability Support Resources (DSR).

-- The university will provide two face coverings to each employee, and one to each enrolled student.
-Faculty, staff and students are responsible for laundering their face coverings and properly disposing of one-time use masks
+- Faculty, staff and students are responsible for laundering their face coverings and properly disposing of one-time use masks

-- Compliance will be facilitated primarily through proactive, ongoing education, communication, modeling and reduction of barriers.
+- Compliance is facilitated primarily through proactive, ongoing education, communication, modeling and reduction of barriers.